- About GBF

-Servals is energy efficient cooking solution company focused on providing efficient and affordable burners and stoves to consumers at the bottom of the pyramid.
+Servals is energy efficient cooking solution company focused on providing efficient and affordable burners and stoves to low-income consumers.
 In the past year, Servals has sold over 1 million units of their fuel efficient Venus burner.
 GBF is providing Servals with a loan to expand its geographic presence in the kerosene burner market, set up a distribution channel, and launch their new Top-Lit Updraft biomass stove.
 In addition, GBF has assisted in the creation of an advisory board which provides the management team strategic guidance and conducting R&D to improve and add to their portfolio of products and expand to new markets.

 Shree Kamdhenu Electronics Private Limited (SKEPL)

-SKEPL is based in India and provides technological solutions for better milk collection to village level cooperatives.
+SKEPL, based in India, provides technological solutions for better milk collection to village level cooperatives.
 Through its products, SKEPL generates economic impact for farmers by increasing the share of dairy production revenue that they receive, reduces the risk of lost income from wasted milk, and increases transparency into the entire process for farmers.
-Through the partnership with GBF, SKEPL will receive targeted business advisory services and investment capital to fund sales to cooperatives that cannot afford SKEPL products.
+Through its partnership with GBF, SKEPL will receive targeted business advisory services and investment capital to fund sales to cooperatives that cannot afford SKEPL products.

 TARA Machines is a value-creating social enterprise that develops and drives green technology-based business solutions for aspiring entrepreneurs.
 The company offers a wide variety of green building technologies for entrepreneurs to purchase and set up for their rural construction businesses.
 TARA Machines offers an alternative source of income to the traditional agricultural lines of work available in rural communities.
 TARA Machines estimates that in doing business with 200 entrepreneurs in multiple states, it has given 3000 individuals access to training and new sources of income.
-GBF’s investment will be used for capital expense needs of new branch offices and some R&D to further refine the existing product offering, improve its distribution channels and to strengthen human capacity and governance of the team.
+GBF’s investment has been used for capital expense needs of new branch offices and some R&D to further refine the existing product offering, improve its distribution channels and to strengthen human capacity and governance of the team.

 LATCO International promotes the production of organic and conventional sesame seeds in the extremely impoverished areas of eastern Bolivia.
 LATCO currently exports sesame seeds to 18 clients in nine countries, and is the leading sesame exporter in Bolivia, sourcing sesame from over 1,700 smallholder farmers and touching the lives of over 8,000 people.
 Due to the high quality of its product, it negotiates the highest sales price among its peers and transfers the price gains to its farmers.
 GBF invested $700,000 in convertible debt to finance the acquisition of sesame hulling equipment and trucks to transport the product to the ports of Chile.
 GBF's business advisory support focused on the expansion of the company's supplier development program to reach new farmers, expand the land under cultivation, and to improve the farmers' productivity.
 Our BAS also helped the company to obtain ISO 9001-2008 certification of quality management systems.

-Novica is a crafts company that connects over 15,000 artisans in developing nations with global consumer markets.
+Novica is a crafts company that connects over 17,000 artisans in developing nations with global consumer markets.
 Novica designers work with the artisans to help them improve product quality, and Novica has partnered with international organizations such as National Geographic in order to increase visibility and sales.
 GBF is providing Novica with investment capital to open a regional office in Guatemala, and strengthen operations in other regional offices.
 GBF is also providing business advisory services to strengthen the company's cost management, and to improve the artisans' techniques and product quality.

 Procesadora S.A.C.
 (PP)

 PP is a Peruvian exporter of fresh and processed fruits, vegetables, and legumes to the U.S. and Europe, which sources produce from small farmers.
 It is a family owned business that has worked with farming families on the coast of Peru since 1986.
-PP was started with the objective to help poor farmers in Peru, and its business model is based on building value chains which include small scale farmers, and the company works to diversify crops and introduce higher margin crops to continue improving the incomes and livelihoods of farmers.
+PP was started with the objective to help poor farmers in Peru, and the company works to diversify crops and introduce higher margin crops to continue improving the incomes and livelihoods of farmers.
 GBF provided a long term convertible loan for infrastructure improvements and working capital, and supported the company with business advisory services to improve the company's corporate governance (family protocal, board of directors), and to strengthen the senior management team.
 GBF is also co-financing a consultancy to improve the efficiency of water usage at the production plant.